l0verflow/xox/README.md

 	<i><u></br>https://elixir.bootlin.com/linux/v6.17.5/source/fs/readdir.c#L396</i></u>
 </p>

 The first step is: get the address of the symbols.
 And we use the `kallsyms_lookup_name` function for this.
-A tip, if your system is not exporting kallsyms_lookup_name (`kernel.kptr_restrict=1 | 2`), you can do the following trick:
+A tip, if your system is not exporting kallsyms_lookup_name (`kernel.kptr_restrict= 1 | 2`), you can do the following trick:

 ```c
 #ifdef KPROBE_LOOKUP